-The estimated prevalence of influenza-like illness [fever of 100 degrees F or higher and either cough or sore throat] in Wisconsin's primary care patients is at 1.3% and is stable.
+The prevalence of influenza-like illness [fever of 100oF or higher and either cough or sore throat] in Wisconsin's primary care patients is at 2.5% and is increasing.

-7.2% of last week's primary care patients had all-cause respiratory infections.
+8.8% of last week's primary care patients had all-cause respiratory infections.

-The prevalence of acute diarrheal illness (ADI) in Wisconsin's primary care patients is at 1.6%
+The prevalence of acute diarrheal illness (ADI) in Wisconsin's primary care patients is at 1.5%

-For the 2016-2017 season to date (last week):
+For the 2017-2018 season to date (last week):

 For up to date information, visit the zika page on CDC.

 * The weekly influenza update is adapted from an email from Jon Temte, MD, PhD; Chair, Wisconsin Council on Immunization Practices; Professor, Department of Family Medicine and Community Health, University of Wisconsin School of Medicine and Public Health.